About The Frelinghuysen Arboretum

 There are 9 commissioners, appointed by the Freeholders, who represent the entire county and hold 5 year terms.

-MCPC is recognized as the best park system in NJ and is considered a leading park system in the nation.
+MCPC is recognized as one of the best park systems in NJ and is considered a leading park system in the nation.

 About the Arboretum